National Register Listings in

 Throughout its history, Yamhill County has evolved from its Native American roots to become an agricultural powerhouse and cultural hub.
 Today, it continues to preserve its rich history while embracing innovation and growth, making it a desirable destination for both residents and visitors alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Yamhill County, Oregon.
+This timeline provides a condensed summary of the historical journey of Yamhill County, Oregon.

 • 1843 - The first white settlers arrive in the Yamhill Valley area.